Ultrastrong time-dependent light-matter interactions are gauge-relative: Conclusions

 \section{Conclusions}

-We have studied the implications of gauge-freedom for subsystem properties in QED, when dealing with tuneable non-adiabatic, strong-coupling.
+We have studied the implications of gauge-freedom for subsystem properties in QED when dealing with tuneable non-adiabatic, strong-coupling.
 When the coupling is non-vanishing there are infinitely many non-equivalent definitions of the quantum subsystems.
-For strong enough coupling ``light" and ``matter" subsystem properties like entanglement and photon number, are significantly different for different subsystem definitions.
-These differences persist in the case of tuneable interactions, and become increasingly pronounced as the coupling switching increases in strength and speed.
+For strong enough coupling ``light" and ``matter" subsystem properties like entanglement and photon number are significantly different for different subsystem definitions.
+These differences persist in the case of final subsystem predictions found when assuming a time-dependent coupling.
+The differences become increasingly pronounced as the coupling switching increases in strength and speed.

-In these regimes using a time-dependent coupling function implies that each choice of gauge results in a different Hamiltonian, each of which describes a different physical experiment.
-We have shown that if a time-dependent coupling function can legitimately be used, then one must also identify the correct choices of gauge to use with it.
-The correct choices will depend on the specific setup being addressed and on its microscopic arrangement.
-Their determination requires explicit modelling of the control, but is essential to obtain even qualitatively reliable predictions of final properties.
-This finding is of major importance for current technological applications including quantum communication, metrology, simulation, and information processing, where the use of time-dependent couplings is widespread, and final subsystem properties are central.
-The description given here should be extendable to time-dependent interactions that arise in solid state systems, organic systems, and superconducting circuits.
-This will reveal the full importance of our findings across the platforms of current interest in the applications of quantum science.\\
+We have shown directly that the time-dependent coupling assumption can be valid for fast and strong inter- actions, but only if one can identify and choose the correct gauge within which to make the assumption when describing a given physical arrangement.
+This is necessary in order to obtain even qualitatively reliable pre- dictions.
+The correct choice of gauge will generally depend on the specific microscopic arrangement being considered.
+Its determination requires the availability of, and comparison with, a more complete description that explicitly includes the control degrees of freedom.
+This finding is of major importance for current technological applications including quantum communication, metrology, simulation, and information processing, where the use of time-dependent couplings is widespread and final subsystem properties are of central importance.

 {\em Acknowledgment.} This work was supported by the UK Engineering and Physical Sciences Research Council, grant no. EP/N008154/1.
-We thank Zach Blunden- Codd for useful discussions.
+We thank Zach Blunden-Codd for useful discussions.

 \onecolumngrid